Stal Rzeszów (football): History

 After the promotion, several players joined Stal for the upcoming 1957/58 season of the Second Division.
 Before the games, Polish Football Association decided to form two groups of the second level.
-Stal was in Group South, among such sides, as Cracovia, Garbarnia Kraków, Wawel Kraków, Piast Gliwice, Concordia Knurow, Bron Radom, Stal Mielec, AKS Chelmek, Naprzod Lipiny, Szombierki Bytom, AKS Chorzow.
+Stal was in Group South, among such sides, as Cracovia, Garbarnia Kraków, Wawel Kraków, Piast Gliwice, Concordia Knurow, Bron Radom, Stal Mielec, AKS Chelmek, Naprzod Lipiny, Szombierki Bytom, AKS Chorzów.

 In its first game, Stal faced Szombierki, beating the opponent 2–1.
 After the first round, Stal was in the 8th position, and after the whole season, Stal had 22 points, with goals 40–30, which made it the 6th team of the group.

 In mid-1958, Tadeusz Hogendorf became new manager of Stal.
 By the end of the season, Stal was very lucky to avoid relegation.
 In 1960, Stal was 8th; in 1961, 5th; and in 1962, 9th.
-Before the 1962 season, PZPN divided the Second Division into two groups: A and B. Stal was in Group A, which consisted of 8 teams (Unia Raciborz, Unia Tarnów, Naprzód Lipiny, Piast Gliwice, MZKS Krosno, Polonia Bydgoszcz, Slavia Ruda Slaska), and won the games, qualifying to the Ekstraklasa.
-The decisive game took place on 21 June 1962 in Rzeszow, vs. Piast Gliwice.
+Before the 1962 season, PZPN divided the Second Division into two groups: A and B. Stal was in Group A, which consisted of 8 teams (Unia Racibórz, Unia Tarnów, Naprzód Lipiny, Piast Gliwice, MZKS Krosno, Polonia Bydgoszcz, Slavia Ruda Slaska), and won the games, qualifying to the Ekstraklasa.
+The decisive game took place on 21 June 1962 in Rzeszów, vs. Piast Gliwice.
 With the attendance of 25,000, Stal won 2–1.

 In July 1962, Stal went on a summer camp in Finland.
 First Ekstraklasa game took place on 12 August 1962: Stal lost 0–1 at home to Lechia Gdańsk.
-In the second game, Stal lost in Krakow to Wisła Kraków (0–2).
+In the second game, Stal lost in Kraków to Wisła Kraków (0–2).
 First, historic victory took place in the third round, when Stal beat at home 3–0 ŁKS Łódź.

 Stal remained in the Ekstraklasa for ten years, until 1972.
 It was regarded as an average team, without major successes.
 Its top player at that time was Jan Domarski, who capped for Poland 17 times.

 In 2012 a joint-stock company was established which took over the original club.
-Stal currently plays in the II liga.
-From April 2018, the main sponsor of the team is Fibrain - a Polish manufacturer of fiber optic solutions.
+Stal played in the II liga.
+From April 2018, the main sponsor of the team is Fibrain – a Polish manufacturer of fiber optic solutions.

 On 27 April 2022 Stal gained promotion to the I liga following Ruch Chorzów's draw against Wisła Puławy.
 On 1 May 2022, after a 4–1 away win against Pogoń Siedlce, Stal secured the II liga title with 3 games left.